mstksg/inCode/copy/entries/dependent-haskell-1.md

 `Sing hs -> Network i hs o`, and it's being asked to return a `Network i hs o`, so it's safely inferable that we want `Sing hs`.

+Remember that we can write `O <$> randomWeights` because `randomWeights`, like `read`, adapts to whatever type we want from it --- in this case, we ask for a `Weights h o`, and type inference is the real hero.

 When possible, we like to write functions like `go` that take *explicit* singletons.
 In a lot of situations, we'll actually write our internal *logic* itself using explicit singletons, and only use `SingI` and implicit singletons